MichaelNewham/raspi-troubleshooter/README.md

 ## <a name="head_WifiCannotConnectRaspbian"></a>Wi-fi cannot connect (Raspbian)... or need to edit config files

 Logging in locally or by remoting into your Raspberry via SSH (temporarily connecting an Ethernet cable for connectivity), run `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf` and manually configure the wi-fi settings.
-Make sure the two-letter country code is correct.
+Make sure the two-letter country code is correct and the code is uppercase.
+The line with the country code should be above the network paragraph.

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev